Sealing and Expunging

 - You are still on probation or on supervision or your case has not been dismissed yet.

-For more information on the sealing and expunging process in Tampa contact an experienced Criminal Defense Attorney today at 813-444-3912 for a free consultation to see if your case qualifies for sealing or expunging.
-If your case does not qualify we will let you know at no cost.
-In the event it does qualify, we have a flat fee for the expunging process and we have payment plans available upon request.
+For more information on the sealing and expunging process in Tampa contact an experienced Tampa Sealing and Expunging Lawyer today at 813-444-3912 for a free consultation to see if your case qualifies for sealing or expunging.
+If your case does not qualify we will let you know at no cost usually with a simple records check and the answers to a few questions.
+In the event it does qualify, we have a flat fee for the expunging process that covers all costs.
+We have payment plans available upon request.